geekaholic/geekaholic.github.com/source/_posts/2011-12-31-new-year-resolution-iido.markdown

 But the main power of ii.do comes ONLY (and I repeat ONLY), if you modify your shell to :

 1. Define an easy alias (such as t) which can be used to summon ii.do from anywhere within the shell
-2. You modify your PS1 shell prompt to update it with the pending number of tasks (this is the in your face bit)
+2. Modify your $PS1 shell prompt to update it with the number of pending tasks (this is the in your face bit)

-The second one point above is *important*, if you plan on actually using it productively, for there is nothing like an App stalking you with a reminder of how many things you have left todo.
+The second point above is _really important_, if you actually plan on using it productively, for there is nothing like an App stalking you with a reminder of how many things you have left todo.

 ## Installing ii.do